vukle/nullfork/README.md

   <details>
   <summary><b>Can you make other hacks for another programs?</b></summary>

 We could but really our main focus is i-Ready exploits.
-There is plenty of exploits on GitHub, just check before asking, we will keep it as an suggestion.
+There is plenty of exploits on GitHub, just check before asking.
+You can ask & we will keep it as an suggestion.
 </details>
   </details>